aphecetche/hugo-aphecetche/content/post/spack-for-o2.md

 spack mirror add aphecetche s3://spack-aphecetche-mirror
 ```

-need then proper credentials for AWS (either using env. variables or in ~/.aws/config)
+You then need proper credentials for AWS (either using env. variables or in ~/.aws/config)

 Must setup a GPG private key to sign the binaries.